 While I’d long envisioned bits of the wire in the teflon ring being exposed for connection to the support wires, I had no idea how to actually accomplish that.
 A critical requirement is a continuous, smooth bottom on the ring (OK, an exception is where it joins itself).
 That means the exposed wires will have to peek out of an opening in the top of the tube.
 A couple of practice runs on scrap helped a lot.
 An unexpected lesson: use needlenose pliers with SMOOTH jaws!
 That soft aluminum wire mars really easily, but its ductility is a boon to making those exposed loops!
 I may have to figure out how to un-mar the wire to make it less ugly.
 So much for function over form.

 One issue holding the parts together to look at revealed was that the lens of the IR sensor was pointing about 180 degrees from where it needed to look.
-No plan yet, but at least it won’t be an unpleasant surprise later. <take a pic of the twisted wires next time it’s set up>
+I ended up just twisting it.
+Despite appearances, those carefully hand-formed leads do not touch.

 Since I chickened out of brazing the aluminum parts together, I used the fallback of (HF 5 minute) epoxy.
 Spooked by bits I’d read about bonding aluminum with epoxy, I tried to do very good surface prep.
 I even wet sanded with epoxy for the servo.